BogdanCatalin-Iacob/Tetris/README.md

 -   ### Code
     - The code for tetromino rotation at the edge of the board (left / right) was taken from [Ania Kubow](https://github.com/kubowania/Tetris-Basic/blob/a5b4d2bb17ca01234f23803c8fe86ee893b4bd45/app.js#L152)
     - The code for touch controls is based on the youtube tutorial [RTS CMK](https://www.youtube.com/watch?v=BzNFBs4p3FE)
+    - The code for repeted sound play (each time when a tetromino is moved) was taken from [Mt.
+Ford Studios](https://www.youtube.com/watch?v=LfSBbrGqFV0)

 -   ### Content